Martchus/syncthingtray/README.md

 * Designed to work under any desktop environment supported by Qt 5 with tray icon support
 * No desktop environment specific libraries required (only for optional features)
-* Tested under \*
+* Tested under
+    * X Window System
-    * Plasma 5 (native "Plasmoid" provided)
+        * Plasma 5 (beside Qt Widgets based version there is a native "Plasmoid")
         * Openbox/lxqt/LXDE
         * Openbox/qt5ct/Tint2
         * Awesome/qt5ct
         * Cinnamon
+    * Wayland
+        * Plasma 5 (native "Plasmoid" provided, positioning issues with Qt Widgets based version)
     * Windows 10
 * Can be shown as regular window if tray icon support is not available

-\* If you can confirm it works under other desktop environments, please add it to the list.
+If you can confirm it works under other desktop environments, please add it to the list.
 Maybe someone could check whether it works under Mac OS X.

 ## Features